WARP-LAB/react-router-guard-dirty-state/README.md

-#react-router-guard-dirty-state
+# react-router-guard-dirty-state

-*Guard unsaved / dirty componets (usually containing forms) by alets when leaving both by onbeforeunload and react-roter routes.*
+*Guard unsaved / dirty componets (usually containing forms) by issuing alert when leaving the component both by closing window (onbeforeunload) and / or navigating away by using react-roter routes.*

 ## About